XRP97/HTIW/README.md

 The objective of this assignment is to get you familiarized with how the Internet works.
 You need to work individually for this assignment.
 You need to create a website (like one in the History of the Internet assignment) and explain some of the following topics:

+1. What is ICANN?
+2. What is W3C Links?
+3. Tim Berners Lee
-1. Domain names and ICANN
+4. Domain names
-2. IP Addresses, Packets and Routing
+5. IP Addresses, Packets and Routing
-3. DNS
+6. DNS
-4. HTTP and HTTPS protocols
+7. HTTP and HTTPS protocols
-5. W3C and HTML and CSS
+8. W3C and HTML and CSS

 Assignment Requirements: